-At this stage, consideration should also be given to the sustainability factors to be built into your process.
-You can also identify any expert or informed input that will be required e.g. guidance from Climate Change experts on carbon in the specific supply chain, or input from Economic Development officers regarding employment opportunities.
+At this stage, consideration should also be given to the sustainable procurement factors to be built into your process.
+You can also identify any expert or informed input that will be required e.g. guidance from climate change experts on carbon in the specific supply chain, or input from Economic Development officers regarding employment opportunities.

 The benefits of establishing a UIG are:

 - The ability to draw on the cross-functional expertise within the group